clojuredocs/guides/articles/tutorials/emacs.md

 return from a function called `parse-args` is equal to those command line args turned into a simple map.

 Compile the file `C-c C-k`.
-We should get an error in a buffer complaining that `parse-args` does not exist.
-To dismiss this buffer, switch to the window containing the stack trace with `C-x o` and press `q`.
-The buffer should go away, and the cursor should be back in the code where you left it.
+We should get an error message at the bottom of them emacs window complaining that clojure can't find parse-args.
 Let's try to fix the exception by opening `core.clj` (`C-x C-f`) and adding the following definition:

 ```clojure
 (defn parse-args [args]